metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

-My first impression is that New England should win this match comfortably.
-Unlike Pittsburgh, the Patriots are functional on both sides of the ball.
-The same can't be said about the Steelers given the simple state of their offense.
-I need to assess the tape, but I hear the offense was downright awful - the defense had to work two additional shifts just to pull out the win against the Bengals last week.
-I don't foresee things being much better considering Trubisky's history as a failed passing prospect.
+My first impression is that New England should win this match comfortably, if only because unlike their opponents, the Patriots are functional on both sides of the ball.
+The same can't be said about the Steelers given the sorry state of their offense.
+I need to assess the tape, but I heard the offense was downright awful last week against the Bengals - the defense had to work two additional shifts just to eke out the win.
+I don't foresee things being much better this Sunday considering Trubisky's well-established as a failed passing prospect.

-Then again, it's been reported that Mac Jones sustained some
+But Pittsburgh also has some things in its favor.
+It's been reported that Mac Jones sustained some back pain from his outing against Miami last week.
+Even though he's expected to play, the Patriot offense might be forced to operate at only a fraction of its potential, especially considering Pittsburgh boasts a top-flight defense.
+I'll need to assess the injury report before figuring out whether a pick can be made here.

 ### Team @ Team (-Spread)